garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 ### sustaining a nine-month old while on the go

-One thing about having a baby that has been surprising to me is how much I used to take eating and sleeping for granted.
+One thing about having a baby that has been surprising to me is how much I used to take eating, sleeping, and going to the bathroom for granted.
 If I was hungry, I ate some food.
 If I was tired, I either went to bed, got another cup of coffee or took a nap (on the weekend).
+If I need to go to the bathroom, I went to the bathroom.
 That level of flexibility just doesn't exist for a baby.
 They need to eat and sleep as part of a routine.
 And getting them out of the routine can mean a nightmare for mom and dad.
 Before going further,